FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## FAQ
 #### When should one use interactive fixed effects models?
-Time fixed effects allow to control for aggregate shocks that impact individuals in the same way.
-Interactive fixed effects allow to control for aggregate shocks that impact individuals in different ways, as long as this heterogeneity is constant accross time.

 Below are some applications:

 - Eberhardt, Helmers, Strauss (2013) *Do spillovers matter when estimating private returns to R&D?*